 If you have exceeded your quota, you can switch to a higher API plan.

 If you are on the Free, Standard, or Pro tiers, you can simply change your plan to a higher tier.
 We charge pro-rata for the days you are on each plan, so you are only charged for the days that you use each tier.
+Once the new calendar month starts and your monthly quota is reset, you can change your plan back to your normal one.

 If you are on the Enterprise tier and have exceeded the quota on that, you can start to customise your Enterprise plan by adding on extra amounts of API quota.
 To do this, please send us a message detailing what you would like to do, and we will take care of it for you.